What Salsa Dancing is all About?

 However, it is only when this dance hit the United States of America, that it got its credited name.
 This is courtesy of the interaction of American soldiers during wars with Cuba in 1898.
 Later on, Cuba became a musical and dance source of various American jazz lovers and musicians.
 These musicians found the Latin culture quite appealing and started using their dance styles within their performances.
 As time flew by and Cuban music hit the radio waves, so did the emergence of various styles.

-Dance styles erupted across the Caribbean in the 1920s.
-Some of this dance mixed the Mambo and the Tango.
-People in nightclubs kept changing and creating new dance styles.
-American tourists flooded Caribbean states to learn and explore this infectious dance style and the music accompanying it.
+Different genres erupted across the Caribbean in the 1920s.
+Some of those mixed the Mambo and the Tango.
+People in nightclubs kept changing and creating new styles.
+American tourists flooded Caribbean states to learn and explore this infectious style and the music accompanying it.
 Nevertheless, the 1970s brought about the peak of this dance.
 The 70s was when most Puerto Rican and Dominican workers immigrated to the United States in the hope for better futures.
-This dance became popular during this era thanks to the popularity of musical sensations such as Reuben Blades, Johnny Pacheco, Willie Colon, and Fania All-Starts.
+This dance became common during this era thanks to the popularity of musical sensations such as Reuben Blades, Johnny Pacheco, Willie Colon, and Fania All-Starts.

 However, where did this name come from?
 This name came about as a protest against food that did not have Cuba spices.
 It was coined in 1933 by Cuban songwriter Ignacio Pinero.
 Ignacio Pinero is responsible for writing the famous song Echale Salsita.
 After this song, the term “Salsa” was coined as a nickname for the songs and dances of this culture.